 <input type="hidden" name="parameter1" value="value1" />

-For setting the name and value attributes, see chapter Data dictionary.
+For setting the name and value, see chapter Data dictionary.

 All the data in the form must be encoded in UTF-8.

 Special characters (accents, punctuation marks, etc.) will then be correctly interpreted by the payment gateway.
 Otherwise, the signature will not be computed correctly and the form will be rejected.